bio-tools/biotoolsDocs/api_reference.rst

                               See an `example resource <https://bio.tools/api/tool/SignalP?format=json>`_.
 =========  ========  ======== ====================================================================================================================================

 .. note:: It is possible to specify editing permissions for resources.
-Learn how to :ref:`Editing_permissions`.
+Learn how to manage editing permissions :ref:`Editing_permissions`.

 Headers
 """"""""""